Set 55 · Study 1 / 5

 3. horizon · noun/həˈraɪz(ə)n/

-the line at which the sky and land/or sea appear to meet
+the line where the sky and the land or sea appear to meet

 Many photographers want to capture the moment the sun rises above the horizon as it is picturesque.